Z0ck0/Z0ck0/README.md

 🌱 Learning: I'm dedicated to test automation, using Java with Selenium for GUI testing, and expanding my API testing knowledge with Postman.

 💞️ Collaboration: Open to open-source testing projects.
-Let's work together for high-quality software.
+Let's work together on high-quality software.

 📫 How to reach me... zzdimitrievski@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/zoran-dimitrievski/).